mre/endler.dev/content/2021/codeprints/index.md

 {{ figure(src="whereby.jpg", caption="Due to the pandemic, codeprints was
 entirely built remotely.
-More people should give [whereby](https://whereby.com/) a try") }}
+More people should give [whereby](https://whereby.com/) a try.") }}

-## Getting traction as a small business
+## Getting Traction As A Small Business

 It has never been easier to launch a shop.
-Services like Shopify, Stripe, and a host of suppliers make that a breeze.
+Services like Shopify, Stripe, and a host of suppliers make starting out a breeze.
 On the other hand, there is a lot more competition now that the barrier to entry is so low.

-**Thousands** of services are constantly fighting for our attention.
-On the other side, most customers just buy on big platforms like Amazon, AliExpress, or eBay these days, and search engines send a big chunk of traffic there.
+**Thousands** of services are constantly competing for our attention.
+On top of that, most customers just default to big platforms like Amazon, AliExpress, or eBay for their shopping needs these days, and search engines send a big chunk of the traffic there.

 Since our product is custom-made, we can not offer it on those bigger platforms.
 As an indie shop, we get most visitors through word of mouth, exceptional